Cazeresia

 Cazeresia is a genus of leaf beetles in the subfamily Eumolpinae that is endemic to New Caledonia.
-After recent revision, it now contains several species, many only recently described.
+After recent revision, it now contains 25 species, many only recently described.
 It previously contained only one species, Cazeresia montana, found at 1,450 m and above on Mount Humboldt in the South Province of New Caledonia.
 Adults of C. montana were found on Dracophyllum involucratum, a species of plant in the family Epacridaceae.
 According to Jolivet et al. (2005), most probably the larvae feed on the roots of this plant.

 Etymology

 The genus is named after Sylvie Cazères, an assistant to the Pocquereux entomological group from the Institut Agronomique néo-Calédonien.
 Sylvie Cazères collected specimens of C. montana and other species of leaf beetles.